Pylons/pyramid_cookbook/database/couchdb.rst

 `CouchDB package <http://pypi.python.org/pypi/CouchDB>`_)
 in Pyramid, you
 can use the following pattern to make your CouchDB database available as a request attribute.
-(This follows the same pattern as the :doc:`mongo` example.)
+(This follows the same pattern as the :doc:`mongodb` example.)

 First add some hair to your ``development.ini`` file, including a CouchDB URI and a "db_name" (the CouchDB database name, can be anything).